sugawara-collective/sincerity/_posts/2022-12-02-alls-fair-in-love-and-wifi.md

 ---
 layout: work
 title: All’s Fair in Love and WiFi
-relationship: Hanamaki Takahiro/Sugawara Koushi
+relationships: [Hanamaki Takahiro/Sugawara Koushi]
-tags: Neighbor AU, Mild Language, Meet-Chaotic
+tags: [Neighbor AU, Mild Language, Meet-Chaotic]
 creator: mimimortis
-permalink: /2022/:title
+permalink: /2022/literary/:title
 ---
 Suga considered himself a patient and understanding person.
 After all, one had to be when they were a school teacher.
 But even the strongest soldiers had their limit and Suga’s new upstairs neighbor was testing his.